nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ### Development

-To start development mode run the following command
+To start development mode, go to the project's root folder and run the following commands

 ```
+cd server

 npm run dev
 ```

-This will start node express with nodemon and in parallel will start react development server.
+This will start node express with nodemon and in parallel it will start react development server.
 Any code changes in server or client directories will be reflected after saving.
 </br>